Athabasca University to create one-of-a-kind online learning environment

 Leading-edge technology benefits students at Canada’s Online University

-/EIN News/ -- Athabasca, AB, Nov.
+/EIN News/ -- Kitchener, Waterloo, Nov.
 17, 2020 (GLOBE NEWSWIRE) -- Athabasca University (AU), Canada’s first and foremost online university, is enhancing its digital learning technology to build the learning environment of the future, providing learners with an engaging and immersive experience unlike any other in Canada.

 AU has partnered with industry-leading experts D2L and Ellucian to innovate and improve the learner experience, in an approach that is a first among post-secondary institutions in Canada.
 Once complete, AU’s integrated learning environment will be one of the most sophisticated in the post-secondary online space.
 It will bring together all aspects of online learning as a seamless whole, including the management of learning, data records, academic and financial services, credentialing, and learner support.